floydik/wp_scripts/README.md

-Some usefull scripts for WordPress
+Some useful scripts for WordPress